-Standard DoseOne tablet once daily without regard to food for people taking HIV treatment for the first time (treatment-naïve) or individuals with suppressed viral load on a stable HIV regimen with no history of treatment failure and no known resistance to components of the regimen: bictegravir, emtricitabine, or tenofovir.
-Tablet contains 50 mg of the INSTI bictegravir plus 200 mg emtricitabine and 25 mg TAF.
+Standard DoseOne tablet once daily, with or without food, for people taking HIV treatment for the first time (treatment-naïve) or individuals with suppressed viral load on a stable HIV regimen who have no history of treatment failure and no known resistance to components of the regimen.

 ManufacturerGilead Sciences, Inc.

 (800) GILEAD-5 (445–3235)